Beneficiaries are the primary focus of your last will and testament and/or trusts set up on their behalf.

 Make sure you notify your beneficiaries, both primary or contingent, so they are aware they may to receive inheritance upon your death.

-It is crucial to keep your will, documents, and trusts updated with any changes in beneficiaries, such as a birth, adoption, death, or divorce.
+It is crucial to keep your will, documents, and trusts updated with any changes in beneficiaries, such as a marriage, birth, adoption, death, or divorce.

 Beneficiaries can be changed at any time, except for those named in an irrevocable trust which requires legal proceedings.
 You should make sure these updates are done correctly and do not contradict each other.
 For example, most transferable on-death assets automatically go to the named beneficiary and are no longer part of your estate after you die.